 Research data management policy

 Vrije Universiteit Amsterdam considers the careful handling of research data to be very important.
-The university has therefore formulated the Research Data Management Policy (summary) which provides guidance for researchers and policy officers at VU Amsterdam (complete VU RDM policy).
+The university has therefore formulated the Research Data Management Policy which provides guidance for researchers and policy officers at VU Amsterdam.

 Since the VU policy for RDM is relatively general, faculties have worked out a more detailed policy for their own faculty.
 These faculty-specific policies can be found below.

 Both VU Amsterdam and Amsterdam UMC, location VUmc employ a joint policy for the handling academic integrity complaints.
 This policy outlines the steps to be taken in the event of a complaint, the officers who play a role in this procedure, and what should be expected once a complaint has been lodged.

 The VU has a list of confidential counsellors who handle academic integrity issues.